itsfz1/horoscope-checker-reactjs/README.md

+## Horoscope Checker

 # This is a simple horoscope checker app

 # Takes your sign and day option and return the horoscope information base on it

 # Information is not hard coded app uses the free horoscope api!